• Default font size

 Qualifying AR services

-Only a taxpayer who received or is to receive AR services for medical reasons is eligible for the tax deduction.
+Only a taxpayer who received or is to receive qualifying AR services for medical reasons is eligible for the tax deduction.
 Under the existing regulatory regime on AR services under the Human Reproductive Technology Ordinance (Cap.
-561) (HRTO), the following persons may receive AR services on medical reasons:
+561) (HRTO), the following two groups of persons receiving AR services are eligible for the tax deduction:

-(ii) persons continuing to receive a reproductive technology procedure where gametes were, or an embryo was, placed in the body of a woman when they were the parties to a marriage pursuant to the procedure, as described in section 15(7) of the HRTO.
+• persons continuing to receive a reproductive technology (RT) procedure, who were parties to a marriage when gametes were, or an embryo was, placed in the body of a woman pursuant to the procedure, as described in section 15(7) of the HRTO, who need not be parties to a marriage at the time of receiving the RT procedure.

-• Reproductive technology (RT) procedures defined under section 2(1) of the HRTO that are provided in licensed centres (including a medical service related to such an RT procedure); or
+• RT procedures defined under section 2(1) of the HRTO that are provided in relevant licensed centres (including a medical service related to such an RT procedure); or

-• Handling, storing and disposing of gametes or embryo (used or intended to be used in connection with an RT procedure) provided in licensed centres.
+• handling, storing and disposing of gametes or embryo (used or intended to be used in connection with an RT procedure) provided in relevant licensed centres.

-• it is a medical service that is directly related to the RT procedure;
+• is directly related to the RT procedure;

-• it is provided, prescribed or referred by a registered medical practitioner who holds any clinical responsibility for the recipient in respect of the RT procedure.
+• is provided, prescribed or referred by a registered medical practitioner of a licensed centre who holds any clinical responsibility for the recipient in respect of the RT procedure.

 RT procedure

-Under section 2(1) of the HRTO, RT procedure means a medical, surgical, obstetric or other procedure (whether or not it is provided to the public or a section of the public) assisting or otherwise bringing about human reproduction by artificial means, and includes—
+Under section 2(1) of the HRTO, RT procedure means a medical, surgical, obstetric or other procedure (whether or not it is provided to the public or a section of the public) assisting or otherwise bringing about human reproduction by artificial means, and includes in vitro fertilization, artificial insemination, the obtaining of gametes and manipulation of embryos or gametes outside the body.

 Licensed Centres

-• the handling, storing or disposing of a gamete or embryo used or intended to be used in connection with an RT procedure or embryo research
+• the handling, storing or disposing of a gamete or embryo used or intended to be used in connection with an RT procedure.

-Licensed centres are those centres which are regulated under the HRTO and hold the following licence issued by the CHRT:
+Relevant licensed centres refer to centres which are regulated under the HRTO and hold the following licence issued by the CHRT:

 • an artificial insemination by husband (AIH) licence;